RazrFalcon/svgcleaner/docs/src/apply-transform-to-gradients.rst

 Apply transformations to gradients
 ----------------------------------

-Transformations that contain only translate, rotate and proportional scale parts can be applied to some gradients.
+Transformations that contain only translate, rotate and/or proportional scale parts can be applied to some gradients.

 ..
 GEN_TABLE